ThomasBaldi/first-react-app/README.md

 - open the folder in vscode
 - run npm install to assure that all latest versions of the dependencies are installed
 - run npm start

+You can either see it at work here : thomasbaldi.github.io/first-react-app/